History, tourist information, and nearby accommodation

 In the cloister is a Saxon well, and the Holy Spirit chapel boasts three medieval misericords, or mercy seats.
-The font is a lovely 13th century marble bowl supported on a later 19th century base.
+The font is a lovely 13th-century marble bowl supported on a 19th-century base.
 It was lost for many years but discovered acting as a flower container in a local garden.

 Peterborough Cathedral is often bypassed by tourists in favour of more well-known cathedrals, such as nearby Ely, but Peterborough must be considered one of the most intriguing of medieval buildings.

 Though officially the private garden of the Dean of the Cathedral, The Deanery Garden is open to visitors on certain days throughout the summer months.
 It is a good example of the style known as 'Early Victorian Picturesque', influenced by the writings of prominent Victorian gardeners William Robinson and John Loudon.